Kennethochiyeng/FIFAI/index.md

 * Understanding exactly what data we need for our project.
   * We feel as though it might require trial and error and we might have to test the neural network with different datasets.

+Addressing Hypothesis comments:
+1. We have changed our project goal from predicting the soccer scoreline to predicting the result of the game.
+For this, we want to use an RNN since that has had the most success in the past.
+We also thought it made sense because it allows the network to remember previous results and hence take into consideration the form of the team.
+2. We are currently doing that and are taking a look at how to do it in PyTorch.
+3. We have formatted the links and updated the document for our introduction draft.
+4. We have added links in a consistent format for our introduction and related works draft.
+5. We briefly discussed the ethical implications of building a successful project in our last paragraph in our initial introduction outline.
+However, we have now added a more comprehensive discussion on it at the end our current introduction draft.